dsi-clinic/the-clinic/README.md

 1. All non-standard python libraries need to be justified:
     * If asked why you used library X, there needs to be a good answer.
 1. Code should be organized so that function definition is separate from execution.
-1. All code should pass Pyflakes at 100%
+1. All code should pass Pyflakes
 1. Bash scripts:
     * Should be set as executable (`chmod +x`)
     * Should end with `.sh`
     * Should begin with ```#!/bin/bash```
     * Should also have ```set -e```
-1. Nearly all code should pass lint

-Level 2: Almost useful.
+Suggested Best Practices:
 ---
 1. Proper use of github:
     * Branches should be merged into main _and then deleted_